nathanhoad/godot_dialogue_manager/docs/FAQ.md

 There are a few ways you can support the development of Dialogue Manager.
 You can [become a patron on Patreon](https://patreon.com/nathanhoad) or [sponsor me on GitHub](https://github.com/sponsors/nathanhoad).

-If you're not in a position to do either of those things, you can just [give me a sub or like on YouTube](https://youtube.com/@nathan_hoad).
+If you're not in a position to do either of those things, you can just [give me a sub or like on YouTube](https://youtube.com/@nathan_hoad) or [wishlist Bravest Coconut](https://bravestcoconut.com/wishlist).

 ## How do I stop my player from moving while dialogue is showing?